 Ever since I have become more aware of the impact of travelling on climate change, I have chosen train and ohter public transport to travel wherever possible.
 I tend to combine business and leisure when travelling as I did also this time.
 My first three days were based on leisure and the last two days on business.

-In this concrete case the transport from Hyvinkää to Kajaani return by train caused about 3-4 kg CO2 emissions, by plane the emmissions would have been apr.
+In this concrete case the transport from Hyvinkää to Kajaani return by train caused about 3-4 kg CO2 emissions, by plane the emissions would have been apr.
 120kg – to offer some kind of comparison.
 (The average Finn´s annual emissions are 10.000 kg/year and should be count to 3000 kg by 2030).

 The best climate action is to reduce emissions and the second best is to compensate.
-You can find many options how to compensate on suppliers webpages or you might know reliable projects where to donate money.
+You can find many options how to compensate on suppliers websites or you might know reliable projects where to donate money.

 Nature experiences in good mood

 I appreciate the Service Design Thinking when planning and commercialization Tourism services.
 The selected theme should be taken into consideration in all contact points of the visitor; transport, accommodation, activities, food and beverage.
 My trips are mostly based on nature and on local culture – and I had it all in my stay in Hossa.

 We had accommodation in a modest but clean and cosy cottage at Camping Hossan Lumo.
 I was happy to have this cottage with yellow door as yellow is the color of happiness and hope as well as it the color of Mood of Finland company.

 Having a nice shared Sauna by the lake and possibility to have a refreshing swim as the first activity in the morning and the last one in the evening in natural clean waters is my kind of luxury!